dextermallo/dextermallo/README.md

 Hi, Dexter here.👋

-I am currently studying at the University of Warwick, UK, Major in Cyber Security Engineering.
+I am currently studying at the University of Warwick, Major in Cyber Security Engineering.
+Open to any interesting opportunities. 🙂

-Used to severed as a backend engineer for 2+ years, and now looking for SWE/Security-related roles (intern / graduated) in the UK.

 Few things about me:
- - Main tech stack: backend development (node.js), cloud service (Microsoft Azure), and DevOps.
+ - Main tech stack: Backend development (node.js), cloud service (Microsoft Azure), and DevOps.
  - CTF beginner.
+ - Currently based in UK. 🇬🇧
  - Loves tech, finance, digital painting, and snorkeling.
 Also loves coffee and chats. ☕️

 ## GitHub Stats